|

 Grading:

 Academic honesty policy: You are encouraged to discuss the course material with your classmates.
 You may also discuss homework assignments, but only in order to get a better understanding of the questions.
 All writing and coding must be done on your own.
 Sharing or copying solutions is unacceptable and could result in failure.
+If in doubt about a particular collaboration, ask for permission in advance.

 Accessing the web site: The web site address is "http://rbr.cs.umass.edu/shlomo/classes/683/".
 You can use your favorite internet browser to access the material, but some documents are protected by password.
-Only students who are officially enrolled in the class are authorized to use the material.
+Only students who are enrolled in the class are authorized to use the material.
 The userid and password will be provided in class.

 Many of the materials created for this course are the intellectual property of the instructor.
 This includes, but is not limited to, the syllabus, lectures and course notes.
 Except to the extent not protected by copyright law, any use, distribution or sale of such materials requires the permission of the instructor.
 Please be aware that it is a violation of university policy to reproduce, for distribution or sale, class lectures or class notes, unless copyright has been explicitly waived by the faculty member.

-© 2011 Shlomo Zilberstein.
+© 2020 Shlomo Zilberstein.